marcoaoteixeira/Nameless/README.md

 dotnet tool install -g dotnet-reportgenerator-globaltool
 ```

+### Integration Tests

+Some tests requires an environment to run properly, such as Redis Cache
+or things like that.
+So, those tests have a category setted on them named
+**_INTEGRATION_**.
+Make sure that the test running script ignore those
+tests marked with this category so you don't break your build.

 ## Coding Styles

 Nothing written into stone, use your good sense.
 But you can refere to this